“Sub cash register” by Franck BLAIS is licensed under CC BY-SA 2.0.

 What Does a Fractional CTO Cost in the UK?
 (2026 Guide).

-Most articles about fractional CTO pricing tell you "it depends" and then stop.
+Most articles about this kind of pricing tell you "it depends" and then stop.
 We are going to be more useful than that.

-We run one of the UK's largest fractional CTO practices.
-We have priced dozens of engagements across companies ranging from pre-revenue startups to PE-backed businesses with one hundred engineers.
+We run one of the UK's largest practices of this kind.
+We have priced dozens of engagements, from pre-revenue startups to PE-backed businesses with one hundred engineers.
 We know what the market charges because we operate in it every day, and because we see what clients have been quoted before they come to us.

-This guide explains what drives the variation in fractional CTO pricing, how to think about the different engagement models, and how to evaluate whether the investment makes sense for your business.
+This guide explains what drives the variation in pricing, how to think about the different engagement models, and how to evaluate whether the investment makes sense for your business.
+If you are new to the model entirely, start with our guide on what a fractional CTO is before diving into pricing.

 “The question is never just 'what does a fractional CTO cost?' — it's 'what does it cost to not have one?'
 Architecture mistakes made without senior guidance can take six to twelve months and significant investment to unwind.”